Arborvitae/Geoshape/docs/layerdownload.rst

 #.
 Click the option for the desired metadata format.

 #.
-GeoNode will process the request and display XML metadata.
+Geoshape will process the request and display XML metadata in your browser which you can save to your computer.